Radial Duality Part II: Applications and Algorithms: Abstract

 \section{Abstract}

 The first part of this work established the foundations of a radial duality between nonnegative optimization problems, inspired by the work of Renegar~\cite{Renegar2016}.
 Here we utilize our radial duality theory to design and analyze projection-free optimization algorithms that operate by solving a radially dual problem.
 In particular, we consider radial subgradient, smoothing, and accelerated methods that are capable of solving a range of constrained convex and nonconvex optimization problems and that can scale-up more efficiently than their classic counterparts.
 These algorithms enjoy the same benefits as their predecessors, avoiding Lipschitz continuity assumptions and costly orthogonal projections, in our newfound, broader context.
-Our radial duality further allows us to understand the effects and benefits of smoothness and growth conditions on the radial dual and consequently on our radial algorithms.
+Our radial duality further allows us to understand the effects and benefits of smoothness and growth conditions on the radial dual and consequently on our radial algorithms. \keywords{Optimization \and Projection-free Methods \and Convex \and Nonconvex \and Nonsmooth \and First-Order Methods \and Projective Transformations}